Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 ## Experienced Investigator
 Starting at 9th level, you have advantage on Intelligence (Investigation) checks.

-##  Reflexes
+## Sharp Reflexes
 Starting at 10th level, when you fail a saving throw, you can expend a use of Professional Talent to reroll the d20, and you must use the new roll.

 ## Intelligent Strikes
 Starting at 11th level, when you take the attack action on your turn, your weapon attacks deal additional damage equal to your Intelligence modifier.

+## Resilient Mind
+Starting at 14th level, you gain a bonus to Wisdom and Charisma saving throws equal to your Intelligence modifier.

 ## Relentless Talent
 Starting at 15th level, when you roll initiative and have no remaining uses of Professional Talent left, you regain one use.

 ## Indomitable Mind
-Starting at 18th level, if your total for an Intelligence check is less than your Intelligence score, you can use that score in place of the total.
+Starting at 18th level, when you use Professional Talent and still fail or miss, the use is not expended.

 ## Unrivaled Intellect
 At 20th level, your Intelligence score increases by 4.
 Your maximum for this score is now 24.